Senate Democrats to try to ban bump stocks after Supreme Court ruling

 Senate Majority Leader Chuck Schumer said Sunday he'd bring up the legislation for a vote under unanimous consent, a procedure in which a measure passes so long as no lawmaker objects.
 He confirmed in a Senate floor speech Tuesday that Sen. Martin Heinrich, a New Mexico Democrat, would seek passage of his bill banning bump stocks later in the afternoon.

-"What today's bill does is return things to the status quo set by Donald Trump, saying bump stocks are dangerous and should be prohibited," he said.
+"What today's bill does is return things to the status quo set by Donald Trump, saying bump stocks are dangerous and should be prohibited," Schumer said.

 Schumer, a New York Democrat, called the bump stock ban "common sense" and urged Republicans to support it.
 He said Senate Republicans supported banning bump stocks when the Trump administration sought to outlaw the devices and criticized those who have come out against it today.